 Management is responsible for the day-to-day oversight and management of strategic, operational, legal, compliance, cybersecurity and financial risks, while our board, as a whole and through its committees, is responsible for the oversight of our risk management framework.
 Consistent with this approach, management reviews both the framework and certain specific risks with our board and audit committee at regular board and audit committee meetings as part of management presentations that focus on particular business functions, operations, or strategies, and presents steps taken by management to eliminate or mitigate such risks.
-While our board is ultimately responsible for the risk oversight of our Company, our audit committee has primary responsibility for management and mitigation of the risks facing our Company, including major financial, cybersecurity and control risks, and oversight of the measures initiated by management to monitor and control such risks.
+While our board is ultimately responsible for the risk oversight of our Company, our audit committee has primary responsibility for management and mitigation of the risks, and oversight of the measures initiated by management to monitor and control such risks.